 1Place the cashew nuts in a bowl.
 Cover with boiling water and let them soak for 10 minutes.

-2While the cashews are soaking, place the remaining ingredients into a small food processor or beaker attachment of a stick mixer.
+2While the cashews are soaking, place the remaining ingredients into an immersion blender cup or a small food processor.

 3Once the cashews have soaked for 10 minutes, drain and rinse them well.
-Add the drained nuts to the food processor or beaker attachment with other ingredients and blend until smooth.
+Add the drained nuts to the other ingredients and blend until smooth.

 4Best used straight away, but you can store leftovers in an airtight container in the fridge for 1-2 days.